K IS IN Trouble is my first graphic novel.

 Published by Groundwood Books.

-I am the daily political cartoonist for National Post, a Canadian national newspaper.
+I was the daily political cartoonist for National Post, a Canadian national newspaper.

 There’s a well known saying; “May you live in interesting times.”